 It is important that we touch upon another topic.
 A habit which is quite common in children- grinding.

 Yes, surprise surprise, it isn’t just limited to adults.
 Even children are subjected to this habit and that too at a very young age.

 This is not easily diagnosed, because children often do it in their sleep.
 However it isn’t as harmful and a nuisance as adult grinding.
 This is because children’s teeth and jaw size actually increases rapidly in size as they grow , hence there isn’t much of a treatment plan you need to adhere to.
 As it’s normally said- the will eventually grow out of it as they grow older.

 However, let’s look into the certain risk factors you should lookout for:

 *In certain cases, the children will feel shooting pains where their teeth are coming through

 *Your kids will be subjected to emotional stress and high anxiety as well in certain cases.
-This is a common issue when teeth grinding goes beyond the early years of a kid’s life
+This is a common issue when grinding goes beyond the early years of a kid’s life

 * If your child is subjected to certain medical conditions, serious attention must be given.
 This includes conditions like cerebral palsy or Attention Deficit Hyperactivity Disorder (ADHD).
-If you also have them prescribed to certain medications for mental concerns, teeth grinding becomes a very common side effect which helps them to cope with the situation.
+If you also have them prescribed to certain medications for mental concerns, grinding becomes a very common side effect which helps them to cope with the situation.

-When it comes to how you must combat teeth grinding in children, it depends on a few factors:
+When it comes to how you must combat grinding in children, it depends on a few factors: